 Okoya FT*, Santoso M*, Raffoul A, Atallah MA, Austin SB.
 Weak regulations threaten the safety of consumers from harmful weight-loss supplements globally: Results from a pilot global policy scan.
 Public Health Nutrition.
-2023 (Abstract). *Joint first authors.
-STRIPED’s trainee Funmbi Okoya and visiting scholar Maya Azar Atallah co-authored this article.
+2023;26(9):1917-1924.
+(Abstract). *Joint first authors.
+This paper reports the results of a study led by STRIPED trainee Funmbi Okoya and co-authored with Visiting Scholar Maya Azar Atallah.

 Raffoul A, Turner SL, Salvia MG, Austin SB.
 Population-level policy recommendations for the prevention of disordered weight control behaviors: A scoping review.
-International Journal of Eating Disorders (Online ahead of print).
+International Journal of Eating Disorders.
+2023;56(8):1463-1479.
 (Abstract).

 Costello N, Sutton R, Jones M, Raffoul A, Ojumu O, Salvia M, Santoso M, Kavanaugh JR, Austin SB.
 Algorithms, addiction, and adolescent mental health: An interdisciplinary study to inform state-level policy action to protect youth from the dangers of social media.
 American Journal of Law and Medicine (In press).
-STRIPED collaborated with Harvard trainees Dunni Ojumu and Meg Salvia, along with Michigan State collaborating mentor Nancy Costello, and trainees Rebecca Sutton and Madeline Jones.
+This paper reports the results of a collaborative study including STRIPED trainees Dunni Ojumu and Meg Salvia, along with Michigan State collaborating mentor Nancy Costello and law trainees Rebecca Sutton and Madeline Jones.

 Tschampl CA, Lee M, Raffoul A, Santoso M, Austin SB.
 Economic value of initial implementation activities for proposed ban on sales of over-the-counter diet pills and muscle-building supplements to minors.
 AJPM Focus.
-2023 (In Press).
-This paper was led by STRIPED’s Amanda Raffoul, Bryn Austin, and Monique Santoso, along with trainee Mary Lee.
+2023;2(3):100103.
+(Abstract).
+This paper reports the results of a study by Brandeis University collaborator Cynthia Tschampl and including STRIPED trainee May Lee.

 Long MW, Ward Z, Wright D, Rodriguez P, Tefft N, Austin SB.
 Cost-effectiveness of five public health approaches to prevent eating disorders.
 American Journal of Preventative Medicine.
 2022;63(6):935-943 .(Abstract).